Bound by Corruption by BelovedStranger

 “Am I being cruel?”

 “Yes.”
-Her eyelids dropped, becoming heavy.
+Her eyelids drooped, heavy.
 Her lips tingled.
-She wasn’t certain what she was agreeing to, his voiced question or the one she felt pressed against her mouth, the one filling his gaze with heat and desire.
+She wasn’t certain what she was agreeing with, his voiced question or the one she felt hovering against her mouth.

 “Am I hurting you?”